Image: Hramovnick - stock.adobe.com

 First, let’s overview some basic information about climate change.
 According to NASA, it is “a broad range of global phenomena created predominantly by burning fossil fuels, which add heat-trapping gases to Earth’s atmosphere.”
 So while there have been other changes in the earth’s climate throughout history, climate change refers to this specific event.

-occurrence of a global temperature rise of 2°F. This may not sound like much, but when we consider the averages across the entire surface of the earth over time, this increase is very significant as global temperatures from one year to the next only fluctuate in fractions of a degree.
+How do we know climate change is actually happening, and that it’s human-caused?
+There are several indicators that provide compelling evidence for this.
+The first is the occurrence of a global temperature rise of 2°F. This may not sound like much, but when we consider the averages across the entire surface of the earth over time, this increase is very significant as global temperatures from one year to the next only fluctuate in fractions of a degree.

-increased by about 30 percent since the start of the industrial revolution.
+Ocean acidification is another indicator.
+According to climate scientists, the acidity of surface ocean waters has increased by about 30 percent since the start of the industrial revolution.
 This increase is the result of humans emitting more carbon dioxide into the atmosphere and hence more being absorbed into the oceans.
 The amount of carbon dioxide absorbed by the upper layer of the oceans is increasing by about 2 billion tons per year.
 Ocean acidification has already led to negative effects on coral reefs.
 You can read more about this here.

 A graph displaying the levels of atmospheric carbon dioxide (CO2) over the past 400,000 years.
 Image: NASA.